 In 10+ years of teaching 30-50 weekly students I have taught 15,000+ individual private lessons.
 This has been an opportunity to test what works for each student’s background, ability level and performance goals.
 Teaching continues to be a learning experience.

 In this article, I’ll share the process I use to design a practice plan.
-If you’re trying to navigate the jungle of online learning, this will help understand how to analyze, design, develop, implement and evaluate your practice.
+If you’re trying to navigate the jungle of online learning, this will help you analyze, design, develop, implement and evaluate your practice.

 The Short Version

 When in doubt, let practice be guided by the music you intend to perform.
 This is called backward design.
 Begin with a goal in mind and build the skills to reach it.